 Let Fresh Air In

 Open all the windows and doors to let fresh air circulate and the dirty air move out.
-Use fresh or dried flowers, house plants and aromatherapy candles instead of commercial air fresheners
+Use fresh or dried flowers, house plants, and aromatherapy candles instead of commercial air fresheners.

 Go Over your Equipment with a Fine Tooth Comb

 Attend to areas you might overlook on a more regular basis.
-When it comes to cleaning your massage table, Advanced Fundamentals, which provides advanced CEU courses, suggests you as well as wiping down the top of your massage table, wipe down the sides; clean the headrest, and go over table legs, wires and tension rods.
+When it comes to cleaning your massage table, Advanced Fundamentals, which provides advanced CEU courses, suggests you as well as wiping down the top of your massage table, wipe down the sides; clean the headrest, and go over table legs, wires, and tension rods.
 And while you are at it, don’t forget to clean the stool.
-All these areas get handled by you and client arms and legs – don’t overlook them as part of your thorough spring cleaning.
+All these areas get handled by you and the client's arms and legs – don’t overlook them as part of your thorough spring cleaning.

 Go Natural with Cleaning Products

-In my experience, white vinegar – an antifungal that kills germs and bacteria -- is essentially an ‘all in one cleaner.”
+White Vinegar: In my experience, white vinegar – an antifungal that kills germs and bacteria -- is essentially an ‘all in one cleaner.”
 It’s incredibly versatile.
 In your spa or massage practice, use white vinegar for cleaning floors, walls, bathrooms, even the inside of your microwave, and the list goes on.

 While you are at it, inject a breath of fresh air into your practice.
-Spring is a perfect time to offer some special wraps and scrubs to get skin ready for summer sun.
+Spring is a perfect time to offer some special wraps and scrubs to get skin ready for the summer sun.
 Throw in a specially discounted massage to make sure clients feel as good as they look.